awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 + Cross\-Region redirection doesn't automatically check whether connections to the primary Region have failed and then fails your WorkSpaces over to another Region\.
 In other words, automatic failover doesn't occur\.

   To implement an automatic failover scenario, you must use some other mechanism in conjunction with cross\-Region redirection\.
 For example, you can use an Amazon Route 53 failover DNS routing policy paired with a Route 53 health check that monitors a CloudWatch alarm in the primary Region\.
 If the CloudWatch alarm in the primary Region is triggered, your DNS failover routing policy then redirects your WorkSpaces users to the WorkSpaces that you've set up for them in the failover Region\.
 + When you're using cross\-Region redirection, user data isn't persisted between WorkSpaces in different Regions\.
 To ensure that users can access their files from different Regions, we recommend that you set up Amazon WorkDocs for your WorkSpaces users, if Amazon WorkDocs is supported in your primary and failover Regions\.
 For more information about Amazon WorkDocs, see [Amazon WorkDocs Drive](https://docs.aws.amazon.com/workdocs/latest/userguide/workdocs_drive_help.html) in the *Amazon WorkDocs Administration Guide*\.
-For more information about enabling Amazon WorkDocs for your WorkSpace users, see [Register a Directory with Amazon WorkSpaces](register-deregister-directory.md) and [Enable Amazon WorkDocs for AWS Managed Microsoft AD](enable-workdocs-active-directory.md)\.
-For information about how WorkSpaces users can set up Amazon WorkDocs on their WorkSpaces, see [ Integrate with WorkDocs](https://docs.aws.amazon.com/workspaces/latest/userguide/workspaces-user-getting-started.html#workdocs-integration) in the *Amazon WorkSpaces User Guide*\.
+For more information about enabling Amazon WorkDocs for your WorkSpace users, see [Register a Directory with Workspaces](register-deregister-directory.md) and [Enable Amazon WorkDocs for AWS Managed Microsoft AD](enable-workdocs-active-directory.md)\.
+For information about how WorkSpaces users can set up Amazon WorkDocs on their WorkSpaces, see [ Integrate with WorkDocs](https://docs.aws.amazon.com/workspaces/latest/userguide/workspaces-user-getting-started.html#workdocs-integration) in the *Amazon Workspaces User Guide*\.
 + Cross\-Region redirection is supported only on version 3\.0\.9 or later of the Linux, macOS, and Windows WorkSpaces client applications\.
-+ Cross\-Region redirection is available in all [ AWS Regions where Amazon WorkSpaces is available](http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/), except for the AWS GovCloud \(US\-West\) Region and the China \(Ningxia\) Region\.
++ Cross\-Region redirection is available in all [ AWS Regions where Amazon Workspaces is available](http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/), except for the AWS GovCloud \(US\-West\) Region and the China \(Ningxia\) Region\.

 ## Step 1: Create Your Connection Aliases<a name="cross-region-redirection-create-connection-aliases"></a>